tlh45342/bin2load/README.md

 make build
 ```

-This make file assumes the a installation directory is going to be pn the C drive in a folder namedd MinGW and then Bin.
-I am not aware of a truely practible way of deciding the destination choice for you.
+This make file assumes the a installation directory is going to be pn the C drive in a folder named MinGW and then bin.
+I am not aware of a truely practicle way of deciding the destination choice for you.
 I have mixed insallations or even overlapping installations and so trying to look and see to make a decision is the wrong way.
 And I have NO idea why GCC for Windows wants to pretend a SPACE in the path is a good enough reason to through the kinds of fits it does.
 Seems like a bit of a snit to me - but that is my opinion.
 Yes I am security consiouse.
  Yes any path with spaces should be encapsulated in quotes".
 After that it's a crap shoot.

 # Installation: